gurpreetsinghbaidwan/devops/README.md

 #README FILE

-This is repository is for trainnig purpose.
+This repository is for trainnig purpose.